 All the campgrounds in the area open in late spring, as the climate up there is cool.
 But if you want to come a little earlier, you could check out the campgrounds at lower elevations around Payson.

-Arizona is so much more than a desert wilderness!
-There are spectacular mountain vistas, lakes teeming with trout, barren, rocky landscapes, and even a white, sandy beach in the middle of the desert!
+Much more than a desert wilderness, the best Arizona camping boasts spectacular mountain vistas, trout-filled lakes, rugged rocky landscapes, and surprisingly a pristine sandy beach nestled in the heart of the desert!

-We’ve picked out our favorite ten camping sites in Arizona, all of which are spread out right across this beautiful state of surprises.
-Why not rent an RV, take a summer road trip to the Grand Canyon State, checking out the best of our camping recommendations along the way?
+We’ve picked out our top eleven places to go camping in Arizona, all of which are spread out right across this beautiful state of surprises.
+Why not rent an RV, take a summer road camping trip to the Grand Canyon State, checking out the best of our camping recommendations along the way?

 How did you like our list of our favorite camping places in AZ?
 If you have any comments or questions about Arizona campsites, please feel free to leave them in the comments box below.
 And if you’d like to share this post with your friends, share away!